Network Geometry: Discussion and Outlook

-As far latent hyperbolicity is concerned, it impacted areas as diverse as mathematics, neuroscience, and machine learning.
+{\bf \em Hyperbolic geometry of network latent spaces} impacted areas as diverse as mathematics, neuroscience, and machine learning.
 Random graphs have a long research history in graph theory, probability, and adjacent areas in applied mathematics and theoretical computer science (TCS).
-Given that hyperbolic networks turned out to be the first popular ensemble of random graphs reproducing not only inhomogeneous degree distributions but also nonvanishing clustering and small-worldness observed in many real-world networks, this ensemble attracted significant research attention in mathematics and TCS, where many basic and advanced properties of random hyperbolic graphs have been (re)derived rigorously, see for instance~\cite{gugelmann2012random,fountoulakis2015geometrization,candellero2016clustering,bode2016probability,bringmann2017greedy,abdullah2017typical,blasius2018cliques,fountoulakis2018law,friedrich2018diameter,kiwi2018spectral,bringmann2019geometric,muller2019diameter}.\\
+Given that hyperbolic networks turned out to be the first popular ensemble of random graphs reproducing not only inhomogeneous degree distributions but also nonvanishing clustering, small-worldness, self-similarity, and modularity observed in many real-world networks, this ensemble attracted significant research attention in mathematics and TCS, where many basic and advanced properties of random hyperbolic graphs have been (re)derived rigorously, see for instance~\cite{gugelmann2012random,fountoulakis2015geometrization,candellero2016clustering,bode2016probability,bringmann2017greedy,abdullah2017typical,blasius2018cliques,fountoulakis2018law,friedrich2018diameter,kiwi2018spectral,bringmann2019geometric,muller2019diameter}.\\